opnsense/docs/source/manual/how-tos/haproxy.rst

 ==============

-Here you have to activate the previously configured actions, so HAProxy is going to operate based due the rules/actions. knows where the requests should be sent to.
+Here you have to activate the previously configured actions, so HAProxy is going to operate based due the rules/conditions.

 All other Options
 =================